ishitadatta/Studee/README.md

  8. List current members of the club
  9. Send teacher approval request for joining club
  10. Teacher approval notification

+## Other Features
+1. Responsive to device resolution

  # Installation